Nek/blog-music-finder/README.md

-# A little Clojure + LightTable + interactive programming tutorial
+# A little Clojure + Light Table + interactive programming tutorial

 1. Clone or download the project.
 2. Open core.clj with LightTable.